⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 📊 Market Context

-• Total Addressable Market - The global smartphone market is projected to reach HK$600B by 2030, driven by 5G adoption and expanding IoT ecosystems.
-The smart home market alone is expected to hit HK$200B.
+• Total Addressable Market - The global smartphone market is projected to reach US$500B by 2028, driven by emerging market adoption and 5G upgrades; the IoT market is expanding rapidly.

 Competitor